saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

     ## 8 6                  5-8                   43
     ## 9 8                  5-8                    5

+As well, the variable `Android Ver` is quite complicated.
+To simplify our analysis we decided to bin this variable into two levels, one for apps that support the first “generation” of Android, versions 1-4, and another for apps that support the second generation, 5-8.
+For apps that vary with device, we kept those observations as is.
+As shown in the final graphic, our new variable, `androidver_simp` reduces some of the complexity in the previous variable while retaining ease of use for analysis.

     ## # A tibble: 6 x 3
     ##   `Content Rating` content_simp     n
     ##   <chr>            <chr>        <int>